dustinpfister/blog_posts/_posts/js-regex.md

 ## 3 - Match the end of a string

-The dollar sign symbol can be used to test for a pattern that is to be expected at the end of a string.
+The dollar sign symbol can be used to test for a pattern that is to be expected at the end of a string rather than that of the beginning.
+So often I might use this to look for something that is used to end a line such as a line break or a semicolon.

 ```js
 let str = 'foo,bar,baz',